Sam-Osian/PFD-toolkit/docs/getting_started/key_features.md

 ## Discover recurring themes

-`discover_themes()` automatically generates the summaries it needs, so you can jump straight to identifying common topics across your dataset.
+`discover_themes()` defaults to concatenating your selected report fields without trimming, so you can jump straight to identifying common topics across your dataset.
+Opt into LLM-driven summarisation via `trim_approach="summarise"` when you need terse summaries.

 ```python
 IdentifiedThemes = extractor.discover_themes()